KeychainMDIP/kc/doc/DID-scheme/README.md

 Given a DID and an optional resolution time, the resolver infers the CAS from the format of the suffix, then retrieves the associated document seed, parsing it as plaintext JSON.
 If CAS cannot be inferred, or the data cannot be retrieved, then the resolver should delegate the resolution request to a fallback node.
 Otherwise, if the data can be retrieved but is not a valid MDIP seed document, an error is returned immediately.
-Otherwise, the resolver then evaluates the JSON to determine whether it is a known type (an agent or an asset).
+Once returned and validated, the resolver then evaluates the JSON to determine whether it is a known type (an agent or an asset).
 If it is not a known type an error is returned.

 If we get this far, the resolver then looks up the DID's specified registry in its document seed.
 If the node does not support the registry (meaning the node is not actively monitoring the registry for updates), then it must forward the resolution request to a trusted node that does support the registry.
 If the node is not configured with any trusted nodes for the specified registry, then it must forward the request to a trusted fallback node to handle unknown registries.